During selected weeks throughout the season, The Swag provides unique guest speakers and other events of special interest.

 The Swag’s Cooking School

-Join us as our Executive Chef and The Swag culinary team lead four informative cooking lessons to cover a range of foods.
+Join us as our Executive Chef and The Swag culinary team lead informative cooking lessons to cover a range of foods.
 Classes will be informal and hands-on with plenty of opportunity to interact with Chef.
 All equipment will be provided, including a complimentary Swag Chef Apron to take home with you.
-By popular demand, The Swag’s Cooking School will be offered three times in 2018!
 There is no additional charge for Lodging Guests.
 If you are not staying with us you can still reserve a spot for $125 per person.

 Smoky Mountain Nature

 Outdoorsman, author, and storyteller Charles Maynard returns to The Swag for more fun than seems possible.
 Charles will lead hikes in the day and regale us with his fabulous storytelling each night.
 His newest book Blue Ridge – Ancient and Majestic is a must for mountain lovers.
 This is a wonderful event for those who seek to expand their knowledge of the Smokies.

 Esther has a thing about birds, wildlife, and wildflowers…and her enthusiasm is contagious!
 Her “Walks in the Woods” will have you laughing, crying, and thinking.
 Esther is a master naturalist, elk expert, and certified interpretative presenter for the National Park.
 Most of the year, you can find her leading hikes and eco-tours in Cataloochee Valley, representing her business, Cataloochee Valley Tours.

 Explore and Enjoy

 Joel and Kathy Zachry: July 5-12; September 6-11; October 18-23